sodadata/docs/soda-cl/optional-config.md

 See [Filters and variables]({% link soda-cl/filters.md %}) for further details.

-## Collect failed row samples
+## Collect failed rows samples

-Soda collects failed row samples explicitly and implicitly.
+Soda collects failed rows samples explicitly and implicitly.

 To explicitly collect failed row samples, you can add a [failed row check]({% link soda-cl/failed-rows-checks.md %}) your checks YAML file for Soda Core, or when writing checks as part of an [agreement]({% link soda-cloud/agreements.md %}) in Soda Cloud.